 In addition, many of our mandatory courses include Aboriginal perspectives or content on Aboriginal people’s legal issues.

-We believe that Aboriginal people represent unique groups in Canada, including Métis, Indian, and Inuit heritage, and are worthy of individual acknowledgement in the admissions process.
-Our process is designed to facilitate access to legal education and the profession for Aboriginal people.
+Robson Hall, Faculty of Law believes that Indigenous people including those of Métis, First Nations, and Inuit heritage, should have individual acknowledgement in the admissions process.
+Our process is designed to facilitate access to legal education and the profession for Indigenous people in Canada.
 Learn more…

-Career Development – Creating connections for Aboriginal articling students
+Career Development – Creating connections for Indigenous articling students

 Pro Bono Students Canada

-This program provides tutoring to First Year Individual Consideration, Aboriginal, and Half-Time students and to students whose mid-term exam results suggest that they could benefit from the program.
-Students who feel that they require individual academic support should contact Wendy Whitecloud, the Director of the Academic Support Program.
+This program provides tutoring to First Year Individual Consideration, Indigenous, and Half-Time students and to students whose mid-term exam results suggest that they could benefit from the program.
+Students who feel that they require individual academic support should contact the Office of the Associate Dean (J.D.).

 With over $450,000 annually in allocations, Robson Hall has a comprehensive needs-based financial aid and bursary program.
 The Faculty of Law awards one-third of the tuition surcharge collected back to students in the form of needs-based bursaries.
 Since the inception of Robson Hall Bursary in 2005, the Faculty of Law has awarded over $1,700,000.
 The allocations are based on financial need and are distributed in the fall.
 This helps to ensure that all eligible students are supported according to their needs.
 Students applying for the RH Bursary Program are expected to apply for government student loans.